idio-lang/DIPS/source/introduction.rst

 incompetence and misunderstanding and the codebase becomes a festering pit of despair -- and they say there's a price to pay for everything.

+With this downside in mind we ought to ensure that the codebase is modular enough that we could swap out subsystem implementations.
+I suspect that that might be "hard" but hopefully not impossible.

 .. rst-class:: center

 ---